List of Neighbours characters introduced in 1997: Lisa Elliot

-Lisa Elliot, played by Kate Straub, made her first screen appearance on 27 January 1997.
+Lisa Elliot, played by Kate Straub, made her first appearance on 27 January 1997.
 Straub was cast after being spotted in the audience of variety television show Hey Hey It's Saturday.
-Straub told Amanda Ruben of TV Week that she felt embarrassed by what had happened, but considered it the break she needed.
-She added "I was an avid fan of Neighbours when Kylie and Jason were on, but I haven't watched much since.
+Host Daryl Somers saw Struab and offered to set up a meeting with production company Grundys.
+Straub told Amanda Ruben of TV Week that she felt embarrassed by what had happened, but considered it the break into television that she needed having previously appeared in theatre productions.
+She continued: "This has been a lucky break which I see as a great challenge.
+I'm taking it very seriously because I'm determined to prove myself."
+Straub was contracted with the show until early 1997.
+She added that she was "an avid fan of Neighbours when Kylie and Jason were on, but I haven't watched much since.
 But my short time with the show has given me a huge appreciation of the television industry."
-Straub was initially contracted with the show until early 1997.
 Lisa is introduced as a new teacher at Erinsborough High.
 Straub said it was "a great part to have".
 Jason Herbison of Inside Soap noted that at 21, Straub was barely old enough to have achieved a teaching qualification in real life.
 Producers decided not to renew Straub's contract, and Herbison reported that her lack of training contributed to their decision.